selego/convention/README.md

 What client really need.
 Its not the login, or the onboarding or a filter.
 Its the core features of the products.
 Even if its the project manager goal to take care of priorities with the client, the developer should always keep in mind core features

-### Services and components should be business agnostic
+### Services and components should be business/logic agnostic

+It's important to keep logic / business related stuff outside services or global components.

-Examples :
+- Example 1 :

 The api in services/api.js could/should be copy paster from a project to another without much modications.

+- Example 2 :

-A components table.js in the global component folders (Smart Table) shouldnt care if it deals with the business data.
-It should just care only into rendering stuff
+A components in the global app/src/component folder shouldnt care if it deals with the business/logic data.
+It should just care only into rendering stuff.

 ### Make your code readable

-The code should be easy to understand ( even more than optimisation ) .
+The code should be easy to understand ( readibility >  optimisation ) .
 For example, we want to check on the logic side if we have duplicated emails :

 ```
+if (body.hasOwnProperty("firstName")) user.firstName = firstName;
 if (body.hasOwnProperty("email") && (user.email !== email)) {
     const userWithEmail = await UserObject.findOne({ email });
     if (userWithEmail) return res.status(400).send({ ok: false, code: EMAIL_ALREADY_EXISTS });